-Learn new and changing hazardous waste rules you must know for 2019.
-Reserve your seat now for Lion's RCRA Hazardous Waste Management Workshop, coming to Cleveland and Cincinnati in January 2019.
+Learn new and changing hazardous waste rules you must know for 2019!
+Reserve your seat now for Lion's RCRA Hazardous Waste Management Workshop, coming to Cleveland and Cincinnati in Fall 2019.

 If you manage hazardous waste in Ohio and you’re not already managing paints, aerosols, or antifreeze as universal waste, doing so may help simplify your hazardous waste compliance responsibilities; cut costs for storage, transport, and disposal; or even change your generator status.

 Learn more about the new Ohio universal waste rules here.

 How to manage universal paint and paint-related wastes in Ohio

 Like with all universal wastes, there are specific management rules to follow to qualify these materials for exclusion from the full brunt of the hazardous waste regulations.
 For paint and paint-related wastes, these requirements are relatively basic.

 Small and large quantity handlers of universal waste must manage paint and paint-related wastes in containers or tanks that comply with applicable requirements.
 Generators and universal waste handlers must label each container, tank, multiple-container package or hopper with words that identify the contents, e.g., Universal waste paint, waste paint, used paint.